-Mark Bailey is extensively involved in the performance of baroque, classical, and early romantic instrumental, vocal/choral, and operatic works.
-He has particular expertise in Slavic music of the 17th and 18th centuries, as well as the Bach family, Handel, Haydn, and Mozart.
+Founding artistic director, conductor, and baroque violist Mark Bailey is extensively involved in the performance of baroque, classical, and early romantic instrumental, vocal/choral, and operatic works.
 Mr. Bailey is founding artistic director of the American Baroque Orchestra (ABO).
-As well, he is celebrating his 20th anniversary as artistic director of the Yale Russian Chorus (YRC).
 Mr. Bailey frequently guest conducts renowned ensembles, such as the Portland Baroque Orchestra, Edmonton Symphony Orchestra, Cappella Romana and Pro Coro Canada.
-As well, he often is invited to give seminars on conducting technique, performance practice, and Slavic baroque music, as he has at the Mostly Mozart Festival of Lincoln Center and the Tafelmusik Baroque Summer Institute in Toronto, Canada.
+As well, he often is invited to give seminars on conducting technique, performance practice, and Slavic baroque music, as he has at the Mostly Mozart Festival of Lincoln Center, the Tafelmusik Baroque Summer Institute in Toronto, Canada, University of Oregon, and Indiana University.
 Other guest appearances include conducting two gala concerts at Carnegie Hall, featuring the music of Moscow and St. Petersburg.

-His first recording with the YRC in 1996 was placed on The New York Times critics’ choice list and described as a must-have recording by National Public Radio’s Performance Today.
-Mr. Bailey’s latest YRC recording, entitled Immersion, is available on iTunes and Amazon.com.
-His most recent recording, “Heart of Kyiv,” is a compilation of Slavic 17th and 18th century works with Mr. Bailey leading Pro Coro Canada.
+Mark Bailey’s recordings have been acclaimed by The New York Times critics’ choice list and praised by National Public Radio’s Performance Today.
+His most recent recording, “Heart of Kyiv,” features Slavic works of the 17th and 18th century, with Mr. Bailey leading Pro Coro Canada.
 Among many fine reviews of Mr. Bailey’s concerts, Northwest Reverb wrote of his collaboration with Cappella Romana: “…the choir followed Bailey’s detailed, expressive direction with rapt focus…they sounded like one solitary living creature, the expansion and contraction of the music coming as naturally as breath.”

-Former conducting positions include artistic/music director of the New Haven Oratorio Choir and Orchestra, the Westchester Concert Singers, The New England Benefit Orchestra, The Festival Chamber Orchestra at Yale, and assistant conductor of the Eastman Philharmonia, the opera department at the Eastman School of Music, and for the Heidelberg Castle Opera Festival, Heidelberg, Germany.
+Former conducting positions include artistic/music director of the New Haven Oratorio Choir and Orchestra, the The New England Benefit Orchestra, The Festival Chamber Orchestra at Yale, The Westchester Concert Singers and assistant conductor of the Eastman Philharmonia, the opera department at the Eastman School of Music, and for the Heidelberg Castle Opera Festival, Heidelberg, Germany.

-From 1992 to 2008, Mr. Bailey served on the faculty of St. Vladimir’s, where he conducted, taught composition, analysis, choral leadership, and Church Slavonic.
 In the field of performance practice research, he is Head of Yale’s renowned collection of Historical Sound Recordings.
 At Yale, he also is faculty adviser of the Tiny Baroque Orchestra of Pierson College and the Academy Sinfonietta.
 Mr. Bailey earned his music degrees at the Eastman School of Music and at the Yale School of Music (through the Yale Institute of Sacred Music), Yale University.
-He has studied conducting principally with Harold Farberman, David Effron, and Marguerite Brooks, and has coached with Daniel Lewis among others.
+He studied orchestral conducting principally with Harold Farberman, David Effron, and Daniel Lewis, and choral conducting with Marguerite Brooks.
 Outside of music, Mr. Bailey is State Commissioner for the Connecticut Task Force on Animal Welfare and Chairman of the New Haven Humane Commission.